 Social media has changed lives and transformed how we interact with our friends, family, community, and businesses.
 It’s also introduced faster, more efficient ways of consuming news and other types of information.
 Here’s what you should know about the latest social media statistics for 2023 ⇣.

-Here’s a summary of some of the most interesting social media statistics and trends:
+Here’s a summary of some of the most interesting facts about social media:

 - There are approximately 4.74 billion active social media users globally.

 - Nearly 59.3% of the global population uses at least one social media platform.